 This month’s Residents’ Association meeting will be held on Friday, October 12 at 1:30 in the auditorium.
 All residents are invited to attend

 Kabbalat Shabbat at Edenwald is an experience.
 It begins as congregants gather together with friends, bid farewell to the week that has passed, reconnect with one another and welcome Shabbat with joyous song.

-On Friday, August 10, Rabbi Floyd Herman will help us welcome Shabbat.
+On Friday, October 12, Cantor Ann Sacks will help us welcome Shabbat.
+Rabbi Floyd Herman will lead Shabbat on Friday, October 26.
 Service will be held this month at 4:00 in the Terraces Multipurpose Room.

 Coffee and Conversation

-The party Committee invites you to Sunday On Broadway on Sunday, August 12 at 7:00 in auditorium.
+The party Committee invites you to Sunday on Broadway, October 14 at 7:00 in the Auditorium.

-Look for the book mobile in the front of the building the 3rd Wednesday of every month; August 15 from 9:30 to 12:30.
+Look for the bookmobile in the front of the building the 1st and 3rd Friday of every month from 2:00 to 3:30.
 You can call ahead and reserve a book if you know which title you are looking for.